Abbott calls for business reopening Friday as he allows executive order to expire Thursday

 “The city can’t impose any restrictions that supersede his orders,” Portugal said.

-Portugal will join the mayor and other council members at 5:30 p.m. for a Paris City Council meeting during which the recent coronavirus outbreak and the governor's orders are to be discussed.
-The public can listen in on ZOOM with Meeting ID: 865 8085 6215 with Password: 265314

-When reached for comment immediately after the governor's press conference, Mayor Steve Clifford said he and City Manager Grayson Path were meeting and had missed the governor's announcement.
-He deferred comment for the moment to the mayor pro tem.
+The governor said Monday the Texas Workforce Commission had processed more than 1.6 million applications, and the state has paid more than $2 billion in unemployment benefits.

+Abbott praised Texans’ efforts to slow the spread of Covid-19, saying the rate of new infections in Texas has leveled out, and the number of recovered patients will soon surpass the number of active cases.
-Abbott's announcement Monday came as the number of coronavirus cases in Texas reached at least 25,297, including 663 deaths, according to the latest figures from the Texas Department of State Health Services.
-Over 80% of Texas' 254 counties — 205 — are reporting cases, The Texas Tribune reported.

-At the same time, the DSHS numbers show there have been 290,517 tests done in Texas.
+As Abbott made his announcement, the number of virus cases in Texas reached at least 25,297, including 663 deaths, according to the Texas Department of State Health Services.
+Covid-19 has been reported in 205 of the state’s 254 counties.
+More than 11,100 people have recovered although 1,563 remain hospitalized, the department reported.
+Of the state’s 29 million residents, there have been 290,517 tests conducted, according to the data.

 (0) comments